nmachine-io/kerbi/README.md

 ```

 ## ⌨️ Interactive Console

+My favorite thing about CDK8s is that it feels like a normal computer program.

-Kerbi can also be run in interactive mode (via IRB), making it super easy to play
+Kerbi takes that one step further by letting you run your code in interactive mode (via IRB),
-with your code and debug things:
+making it super easy to play with and debug your code:

 ```ruby
 $ kerbi console --set backend.database.enabled=true